BnDLett/login-website-test/README.md

 The passwords that you may use to log in are:
 1. password
 2. password2

+If you wish to visit the webpage for this without needing to install the files, here is the link for it https://login-testing.onrender.com
+<br>The provided passwords beforehand will not work.

 Once you are logged in, snippets of code such as `print()` will work.
 You may use `add_password("pass")` to add a password, replacing `pass` with the password.